Senior Living Resources Lutheran Senior Services

 If dementia or Alzheimer’s runs in your family, be sure to have a conversation with your physician about this and they can help you determine your risk and any signs you should watch for.

 Aging is a natural part of life but by taking care of yourself and continuing to challenge yourself you can enjoy your later years.
 Senior living communities offer older adults many opportunities for social, physical, and spiritual wellness, while home health care services can help those who wish to remain in their current home.
-To learn more about LSS senior living communities and the opportunities they offer to keep you well, visit our assisted living communities in St. Louis page.
+LSS offers the best assisted living experience in St. Louis, with amenities and opportunities in each community to keep you well.

 Text